darakshan11/code-editor/README.md

 # code-editor
-This is a HTML,CSS and JavaScript based code editor
+This is a HTML,CSS and JavaScript based  simple code editor